-This site is published on a platform that provides relatively inflexible templates so please be patient if you find the navigation menu (on the left) is missing when viewed on iPad and other tablets.
+This site is published on a platform that provides relatively inflexible templates so please be patient if some functions or navigation don't work when viewed on iPad and other tablets.
 It should work on any mobile or desktop device.

 Welcome to the Hanger Hill Garden Estate and its residents association